YasinSalehi06/instagram-reels-scraper/README.md

 www.yasinsalehi.com

 # Instagram Reels Scraper
 **Instagram reels Scraper** is a Python script that makes it easy to mass/bulk download videos from Instagram Reels.
-Using Selenium WebDriver, this script automates the process of logging into Instagram and saving your favorite reels directly to your device.
+Using Selenium ChromeDriver, this script automates the process of logging into Instagram and saving your favorite reels directly to your device.

 https://github.com/user-attachments/assets/196a4d43-75bc-411e-96e1-1ec92edaffe6